gmansilla/s3-static-hosting/README.md

 # Welcome to your CDK Python project!

-This is a blank project for Python development with CDK.
+This is a project for deploying a S3 bucket with web hosting enabled and a simple HTML page.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.